Tools In

 Load an Image

-Drag and drop an image, click to browse, or paste from your clipboard with Ctrl+V. Supports JPEG, PNG, WebP, BMP, and GIF up to 25 MB.
+Click the upload area to pick a file, drag and drop an image, or paste a screenshot from your clipboard with Ctrl+V. Accepts JPG, PNG, WebP, BMP, and GIF up to 25 MB.

 2